bagisto/user-guide/docs/README.md

   details: Learn how to create Products for Bagisto.
 - title: Category
   details: Learn how to create Category for Bagisto.
+- title: Attribute
+  details: Learn how to create Attribute for Bagisto.
 footer: Copyright © 2024 Bagisto
 ---